sass/dart-sass-language-server/extension/test/README.md

 By convention subdirectories in `electron/` should have:

-- `index.js` as the entrypoint that finds test files and passes them to Mocha
+- `index.js` as the entrypoint that finds test files and passes them to Mocha.
-- at least one `*.test.js` file with some tests
+- At least one `*.test.js` file with some tests.
-- a `fixtures/` subdirectory with:
+- A `fixtures/` subdirectory with:
-  - `.vscode/settings.json`
+  - `.vscode/settings.json` with any non-default settings you want to test.
-  - `styles.scss` or `styles.sass`
+  - `styles.scss` or `styles.sass`.